WordPress 5.1 – What You Need to Know

-What was once a niche blogging system that started 15 years ago is now the biggest content management system on the entire internet.
-Thanks to a raft of usability improvements and enhancements to the core functionality, it’s now an industry standard.
+What was once a niche blogging system that started 15 years ago is now the biggest content management system on the entire internet and is the go-to for making website design beautiful inside and out.
+Thanks to a raft of usability improvements and enhancements to the core functionality it’s now an industry standard.
 WordPress is now used in over 60% of websites that use a CMS, and comprises over 30% of all websites on the internet.

 Big changes are happening to WordPress at the moment, and the advent of WordPress 5.1 offers some fundamental reworkings of how the system behaves behind the scenes.
 Website creators and administrators need to know some of the most important developments.